talfstad/fomments/README.md

+static organization:

+todo:

+. collapse comment collapses comment (in state)

+. mark comment as spam, undo. on refresh comment disappears for good

+. report shows modal and removes comment

+. show n more replies in this thread (3 default replies showing)

+. date of new comment is date, shows a to text version like facebook 'just now', '5 min', '10 min', 'an hour ago' else shows the date/time

+. sort by works newest, oldest, top. top shows users comments then other ones by likes

+. make text area grow vertically using html

+. if comment edited show 'edited' to right of date

+. a reply to a reply includes the reply users name in the content

 header: (container)
   - needs:
-    . update comment count
-    . trigger a full sort on comments
-    . needs action creator and map state to props

-new comment/reply comment: (container)
+new comment/reply comment: (container configurable)
   - needs:
     . redux form to submit the comment & validate